RECOVERING FROM INFIDELITY

 Everything is out in the open now.
 But what comes next?

-These are the questions couples bring to therapy when infidelity has shattered their relationship.
+These are the questions couples bring to me when infidelity has shattered their relationship.
 Whether the betrayal was a sexual affair, emotional infidelity, an online entanglement, or another form of secrecy, the pain is real.
 And so is the uncertainty about what to do next.

 What you’ve tried hasn’t worked